 One of the best things to do in Hong Kong is to explore the outlying islands of the Island District.
 Out of the 263 outlying islands, there are a handful of islands worth visiting, and one of them is Cheung Chau Island.

 Located 10km southwest of Hong Kong Island, Cheung Chau is a favourite weekend destination for locals and travellers.
-Visitors to the “dumbbell island” (because of its shape), spend the day exploring the hiking trails, secluded beaches, and eating fresh seafood.
-These are just some of the best things to do in Cheung Chau.
+Visitors to the “dumbbell island” (because of its shape) spend the day exploring the hiking trails and secluded beaches and eating fresh seafood.
+These are just some of the best things to do in Cheung Chau in Hong Kong.